 - Facilities: 45 campsites, day-use area, boat launch, pit and flush toilets.

 - Location: 33 km north of Princeton on Coalmont Road towards Coalmont and Tulameen.

 The community of Tulameen and Tulameen River derive their name from a Thompson Indian word meaning red earth.
 A steep bank of the Tulameen River four miles north of Princeton was the source of the much-prized red ochre for which natives traveled from afar.
-The settlement of Tulameen was earlier known as Campement des Femmes, or Otter Flat.
+The settlement of Tulameen was earlier known as Campement des Femmes, or Otter Flats.

-The name Otter Flats endured until 1901 when the name Tulameen was officially adopted.
+The name Otter Flats endured until 1901, when the name Tulameen was officially adopted.
 As the town acquired some stability due to its location on the routing of the southern mainline of the Canadian Pacific Railway, constructed in 1896.
 The southern mainline is commonly known today as the Kettle Valley Railway (KVR), and connected the original mainline at Hope with the Okanagan and Kootenay cities and boomtowns farther east.

-Tulameen enjoys something of an advantage of being the first drybelt town after the rail journey had overcome the steep grades and tunnels of the Coquihalla Canyon and Coquihalla Pass.
-Coal seams in the area also were useful to rail company operations and the town was a regular stopping-place for taking on coal and water during the Age of Steam.
+Tulameen enjoys something of an advantage, being the first dry belt town after the rail journey had overcome the steep grades and tunnels of the Coquihalla Canyon and Coquihalla Pass.
+Coal seams in the area were also useful to rail company operations and the town was a regular stopping-place for taking on coal and water during the Age of Steam.
 Although early tourism never really transformed Tulameen into the fashionable watering-hole it might have been, the town enjoyed another small boom with the discovery of a major coal deposit in the area, with a mine nearby Blakeburn opening in the 1920s, but lasting to only about 1940.